idlehands/idlehands.github.io/_posts/2014-08-10-writing-testable-apps-in-go.md

 }
 {% endhighlight %}

+That talks to the network, reads the response and packages it up into a `[]byte`.
 But when we test this we just write a `StubFetcher` that implements the `Fetch` method and we're good to go.
 It's easy to implement:

 {% highlight go %}